Articles

 Media release

-Costs from grocery suppliers to supermarkets increase 2.3%pa in January
+Costs from grocery suppliers to supermarkets increase 2.0%pa in April

-The pace of supplier cost increases to Foodstuffs supermarkets moderated slightly in the year to January, with the Infometrics-Foodstuffs New Zealand Grocery Supplier Cost Index (GSCI) showing an average 2.3% increase in what suppliers charged in January 2026, compared to a year earlier.
+The pace of supplier cost increases to Foodstuffs supermarkets in April was slightly lower than last month, with the Infometrics-Foodstuffs New Zealand Grocery Supplier Cost Index (GSCI) showing an average 2.0% increase in what suppliers charged in April 2026, compared with a year earlier.

 Premium